elastisys/compliantkubernetes/docs/adr/0041-encryption-at-rest.md

 ### Positive Consequences

-* We can offer encryption-at-rest for application developers that require it.
+* We can offer encryption-at-rest for Application Developers that require it.
 * We don't increase the operational complexity.
 * We avoid security theatre.

 ### Negative Consequences

-* We limit what Infrastructure Providers application developers can choose if they require encryption-at-rest.
+* We limit what Infrastructure Providers Application Developers can choose if they require encryption-at-rest.